rozariot/FFShark_Wireshark_Integration/README.md

 # FFShark_Wireshark_Integration

+`ffshark_read_packets.py`is used to output packets into PCAP format so that packets can be displayed on Wireshark.
+It can also take in filtering instructions for Wireshark as user arguments.
+Use the `--help` option to see more about it.

+`ffshark_send_packets.py` used to send test packets to ffshark.
+User must provide a directory of packet text files as argument.
+The script will then randomly select packets from this directory to send to ffshark.
+Use the `--help` option to see more about it.

 `test_packets.py` is used to generate "random" packets.
+These packets can be stored in a directory, then sent to FFShark with `ffshark_send_packets.py` for testing.
 Running it with the `--help` option will provide details on all arguments that can be provided.

 `read_packets.py` is used to read the generated packets into human readable.
 It can also output packets into PCAP format.
 Again, use the `--help` option to see more about it.

 `pcap_formatter.py` is used to read a packet stored as a binary file (.bin) and formats it into pcap format.
 Use `-h` to see what to place as arguments.